Social assessment of the population for the transition to value-based healthcare model

 Abstract

-Results: Analysis of data from a subjective assessment of the population's health on a national sample of the Russian Federation demonstrates the internal readiness of the population for a value-based healthcare model, despite the negative trends of aging.
-In the age groups 55-59, 60-64, 65-69, 70-74, 75-79, 80 and older, there is a general trend in assessing their health - the majority of respondents rated it as “satisfactory,” while the number of ratings was “very bad” is minimal.
-The positive dynamics of the formation of information and technical competence of the population 65+, who are experiencing difficulties in integrating into digital health services, is shown.
+RESULTS: Analysis of data from a subjective assessment of the population's health on a national sample demonstrates the internal readiness of the population for a value-based healthcare model, despite the negative trends of aging.
+In age groups over 55, the majority of respondents rated it as «satisfactory», with the number of «very bad» ratings being minimal.
+Positive dynamics in the formation of information technology competence in the population over 65, who are experiencing difficulties in integrating into digital healthcare services, are shown.
+The positive dynamics of the formation of information technology competence of the population over 65 years of age, who are experiencing difficulties in integrating into digital health services, is shown.

-Conclusion: The transition of national healthcare to a value-based model involves the active involvement of the patient and the formation of patient experience in assessing the outcome of medical care.
-In this regard, it is necessary to take into account the patient’s personal socio-psychological compliance profile, the elements of which determine the horizons of promising research in the problem field under consideration.
-As a possible patient profile module, a subjective assessment of health and an assessment of information technology competencies in a social group older than working age, whose work growth is determined by demographic realities, are used.
+CONCLUSION: The transition of national healthcare to a value-oriented model involves active patient involvement and the formation of patient experience in assessing the results of medical care.
+In this regard, it is necessary to take into account the personal socio-psychological profile of patient compliance, as possible modules of which the work demonstrates the use of subjective health assessment and assessment of the information technology competencies in the social group of people over working age, the growth of whose numbers determines demographic realities.

 Full Text